 As well as looking at your credit report, lenders will usually ask you to supply several other bits of information before they agree to offer you a mortgage.

-They will want to see pay slips from your employer or typically three years’ accounts if you are self-employed and bank statements to see how you manage your account.
+For example, they will want to see pay slips from your employer.
+If you are self-employed, they’ll typically ask to look at three years’ worth of accounts and bank statements to see how you manage your money.

-The lender will also ask what other debts you have, so you will need to disclose if you have any personal loans or credit cards.
+The lender will also ask what other debts you have.
+So, you’ll need to be ready to disclose if you have any personal loans or credit cards.
 If possible, it’s a good idea to try to pay these down before applying for a mortgage, as this will demonstrate that you take a responsible approach to your finances.

-Always try and pay any bills on time too, as late payments will again have a negative impact on your credit history.
+Always try to pay any bills on time too, as late payments will, again, have a negative impact on your credit history.